How do we create space for valuing rest, stillness, deep breathing, contemplation, and connection to the land?

 In the foothills of the Ortiz Mountains in the high desert of New Mexico, I am initiating SLEEPING HUTS, a land-based project that expands my artistic explorations of rest, sleep, and the bed into my domestic and natural landscape.

-SLEEPING HUTS is a site-specific project consisting of three permanent, artistic, cabin-like spaces - one for a family, one for a couple, and one for a single person - completely designed around a unique, imaginative bed and a nurturing and sensorial sleep experience.
+SLEEPING HUTS is a site-specific project consisting of three artistic, earthen architectural spaces - one for a family, one for a couple, and one for a single person - completely designed around a unique, imaginative bed and a nurturing and sensorial sleep experience.

 There will be handmade bedding, plant-based sleep remedies, sound installations, and sculptural, personal care objects that create a complete, restorative experience.